 Codifying existing or previously existing safeguards

-Include definitions to ensure proper understanding of the law – As the PCLOB noted, keys words in the FISA, like “targeting,” are not defined by law.
+Include definitions to ensure proper understanding of the law – As the PCLOB noted, keywords in the FISA, like “targeting,” are not defined by law.
 In addition, while the PCLOB sought to reassure the public that the term “selectors” (which is not actually used in the statute but guides the implementation of the programs) is no longer is being stretched to include servers or gateways, we still don’t have mandatory public reporting that can provide ongoing reassurance of this.
 As we learned in the fight to reform the USA PATRIOT Act from 2013-2015, the intelligence community’s capacity to secretly redefine the scope of key terms can have a huge impact on the scale of surveillance.
 To avoid this, key definitions and limitations must be written into the public law.

 Codify and expand Presidential Policy Directive 28 – U.S. President Obama took a huge positive step in surveillance reform when he implemented Presidential Policy Directive (PPD) 28, which, among other things, recognized that non-U.S. persons have a legitimate privacy interest.
 We should codify protections in PPD 28 to preserve them under future administrations, for example by including in the law PPD 28’s prohibition against using surveillance to obtain a competitive advantage.
 In addition, we should strengthen the language in PPD 28, such as by further narrowing the circumstances under which bulk data collection should be allowed (if ever), or by recognizing not only the “privacy interests” of non-U.S. persons, but also their fully fledged rights to privacy and freedom of expression.
 (We provide more information about this and meeting international human rights standards below, under “Creating new safeguards.”)